salesforce/hassh/README.md

 </p>

 "HASSH" is a network fingerprinting standard which can be used to identify specific Client and Server SSH implementations.
-The fingerprints can be easily stored, searched and shared in the form of an MD5 hash.
+The fingerprints can be easily stored, searched and shared in the form of an MD5 fingerprint.

 [![License: BSD 3-Clause License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)
 ## What can HASSH help with: